Steaming Hot Cinnamon Quinoa Porridge

 - It is high in dietary fibre

 - It is very easy to cook!
-Bring it to the boil, leave the lid on and doing the ironing for 12-15 minutes (or mow the lawn, you get my drift).
+Bring it to the boil, leave the lid on and do the ironing for 12-15 minutes (or mow the lawn, you get my drift).
 No brainer.

 1 heaped teaspoon goji berries